 Work toward minimizing your tax burden by asking questions such as:

 Financial advisors can explain the tax ramifications of buying and selling different investments, helping people keep more of what they’ve earned.
 Short-term investment gains, for example, are taxed at a higher rate than long-term ones, so timing is important.

 An advisor might suggest a diverse mix of retirement accounts with different tax structures.
 For example, some people balance withdrawals from 401(k)s and traditional IRAs – which are subject to income tax – with income from a Roth IRA, which is tax-free.

-- How do I make sure I'm well taken care of in the event that I can't make medical decisions for myself?
-Financial advisors can assist with planning for a debilitating illness by helping find a lawyer to draft a medical power of attorney that designates who will make medical decisions in case it is needed.
-Advisors can also initiate a conversation that makes this person aware of those plans.
+Financial advisors can assist by connecting you with a vetted elder care lawyer to draft a medical power of attorney that designates who will make medical decisions in case it is needed.
+Advisors can also provide guidance on how to communicate your intentions to your designee.

-- How can I make sure I have enough money for future medical expenses?
-There are types of insurance that specifically address future medical expenses, such as long-term care insurance riders and chronic illness coverage.
-An advisor can help assess the suitability of these options, and review existing coverage to determine whether it provides inflation protection or other options that enhance financial security.
+Medical expenses can be substantial: It’s estimated that the average couple with need $285,000 in today’s dollars to cover them in retirement.3 There are types of insurance that specifically address future medical expenses, such as long-term care insurance riders and chronic illness coverage.
+An advisor can help assess the suitability of these options, and review existing coverage to determine any gaps.

 Thinking about what will happen to your money after you’re gone may be difficult, but can help ensure loved ones are taken care of financially.
 Financial advisors can explain the importance of this process and partner with other professionals to develop an estate plan.